What is Property Tax?

 Do I need to file an application when I turn 65 or is it automatically added?

 The appraisal district can only automatically process the over 65 exemption if it has the appropriate documentation on hand.
 Your local appraisal district will require proof of age to grant an over 65 exemption.
-Acceptable proof of age includes either a copy of the front side of your driver’s license or a copy of your birth certificate or any official document reflecting your date of birth.
+Acceptable proof of age includes either a copy of the front side of your driver’s license or a copy of a state issued personal identification card.
 It is always best to file an exemption application with the appropriate documents to ensure that the Over 65 exemption is processed.

 If I am the surviving spouse of a disabled person, am I entitled to the school tax ceiling?

-No, only surviving spouses (55 years of age or older) of persons who were 65 years of age or older when they died may benefit from the tax ceiling.
+Yes, surviving spouses (55 years of age or older) of a spouse with disability when passed away will benefit from the tax ceiling.

 If I am 65 years of age or older, disabled or a surviving spouse who is age 55 or older, does a tax ceiling apply to county, city or junior college district property taxes?